Generic Name: omalizumab (OH-ma-LIZ-ue-mab)

 Possible side effects of omalizumab:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Bruising, itching, pain, redness, stinging, swelling, or warmth at the injection site; headache; itching and swelling of the skin; leg, arm, or ear pain; sinus inflammation.
+Bruising, itching, pain, redness, stinging, swelling, or warmth at the injection site; headache; nose or throat irritation; nausea; tiredness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, tongue or throat); anxiety; calf pain, swelling, or tenderness; chest pain; confusion; cough; dizziness; fainting; fast, weak, or irregular heartbeat; feeling unusually warm; flushing; hoarseness; new or worsening breathing problems or shortness of breath; numbness or tingling; one-sided weakness; speech problems; swelling of a vein; symptoms of sinus or lung infection (congestion, cough, or fever); trouble swallowing; unusual bruising or bleeding; unusual lumps, growths, or moles; unusual swelling of the hands or feet; vision problems; wheezing.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest or throat; swelling of the mouth, face, lips, tongue, or throat); anxiety; arm or leg pain; bone pain; burning, numbness, or tingling; chest pain; dizziness; fainting; fast, weak, or irregular heartbeat; feeling unusually warm; flushing; hoarseness; new or worsening breathing problems or shortness of breath; symptoms of infection (eg, congestion, cough, fever, sore throat); unusual swelling of the hands or feet; wheezing.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.